East Carolina Pirates: Women's basketball

 The 2015–16 Lady Pirates are led by head coach Heather Macy who led the team to a 22–11 overall and 11–7 American Athletic Conference record in 2014–15, her fifth season at the helm.

 The ECU Lady Pirates won the 2023 AAC conference tournament.
-They have made it to the NCAA Women's Division 1 Tournament three times, 2023, 2007, and 1982.
+They have made it to the NCAA Women's Division I Tournament three times, 2023, 2007, and 1982.
 During the 1982 season the Pirates compiled a 17–9 record and were placed as the 6th seed in the Midwest Regional, but lost in the first round of the tournament to South Carolina 79–54.
 In 2007 the Lady Pirates claimed their first Conference USA tournament title with an upset victory over the Rice Owls.
 During the regular season the team had a record of 19–13.
 For the NCAA Tournament the Pirates earned the 13th seed in the Dayton Regional before falling to eventual runner-up 4th seed Rutgers by a score of 77–34.

 The Lady Pirates are coming off of their third consecutive 22-win season.
 They will be led by Jada Payne, of Hickory, North Carolina, who is a redshirt senior transfer from LeSalle.
 Jada is coming off of a record-breaking year where she became the 22nd player in ECU women's basketball history to have 1,000 career points in the 2014–2015 campaign and broke her previous record for three-pointers made in a season, with 80.
 She also surpassed her own school record for free throw percentage in a season (.865) and ended the season as the 17th highest scorer in the program's history with 1,132 points.

 The first season for the women's team was 1969, and they have an overall record of 681–562 (.548) as of the end of the 2014–2015 season.

 The team also won back-to-back Colonial Athletic Association tournament titles in 1984, beating Richmond 54–39, and in 1985 by beating James Madison 65–59 after also winning the Colonial Athletic Association regular season championship with an 11–1 conference record.
 In 1986 the Lady Pirates made their third straight Colonial Athletic Association title game appearance but fell to James Madison 66–62.
 Overall while in the Colonial Athletic Association the Lady Pirates made 7 tournament title game appearances with a 2–5 record with appearances in 1984, 1985, 1986, 1991, 1992, 1997, and 1999.

 One jersey has been retired from the women's team: Rosalyn "Rosie" Thompson.